Welcome to the Easy MTD help.

 To agree to the declaration (and any warning), click the checkbox in the Declaration panel to add a tick to it.
 Now click the Submit button.

-If there are one or more submission tokens available in the specified account, the VAT return is submitted to HMRC and a Success window is opened indicating this.
+If there are one or more tokens available in the specified account, the VAT return is submitted to HMRC and a Success window is opened indicating this.
 Click the OK button to close this window.
 The open obligation now becomes a fulfilled obligation on the Obligation page.

 If there are zero tokens in the specified account, a Token Unavailable window is opened explaining this.
-Click the Buy Token button to open the “Buy Tokens” in the default browser, or click the Close button.
+Click the Buy Token button to open the “Buy Tokens” web page in the default browser, or click the Close button.
 Whichever button is clicked, the Token Unavailable window is closed.

 Buy one or more tokens then click the Submit button in the Submit VAT Return window to begin the final part of the submission process again.